sjp/Sherlock/README.md

 ### `Exception.RethrowWithLockingInformation()`

 When given a directory or a list of files that can be locked, this will rethrow the exception with more information on which files are locked and which processes are locking them.
-Otherwise, if there are no locked files it will simply return `false` and not throw and exception.
+Otherwise, if there are no locked files it will simply return `false` and not throw an exception.

 ## Icon